SamDeMario-lab/NanoBlot/To_do.md

 ## Code

-### Fix Folder Names
-I'm not sure how we want to do this.
-I think we should add an input to the R Script that is the plot name form the user input file.

 ### RTpcr
 So it works half the time with ampliconclip, I created a post on biostars to see if anyone can look into this https://www.biostars.org/p/9538340/